LinusBorg/vue-simple-portal/package/README.md

 If no selector is given, a random default selector (created at startup) is used.

-I no element matches the selector, a new element is created and appended to `<body>`
+If no element matches the selector, a new element is created and appended to `<body>`

 Consequently, this means that using the `<portal>` without a `selector` prop will always append to a div at the end of the `<body>` element, which is a sensible default for the goal of this plugin.